Ed Sheeran: 2004–2010: Career beginnings

-2011–2013: Debut studio album, + ("Plus")
+2011–2013: + ("Plus")

-On 26 April 2011, Sheeran appeared on the BBC music show Later... with Jools Holland, where he performed his debut single "The A Team".
+On 26 April 2011, Sheeran appeared on the BBC music show Later... with Jools Holland, where he performed his debut single, "The A Team".
 Six weeks later, "The A Team" was released as a digital download in the UK.
 The release served as the lead single from Sheeran's debut studio album, + ("Plus").
 "The A Team" entered the UK Singles Chart at number three, selling over 58,000 copies in the first week.
 It was the best-selling debut single and the overall eighth-best selling single of 2011, selling 801,000 copies.
 The lead single also became a top ten hit in Australia, Germany, Ireland, Japan, Luxembourg, New Zealand, Norway and the Netherlands.
 During a headline set in the BBC Introducing tent at Glastonbury Festival 2011, Sheeran announced that "You Need Me, I Don't Need You" would be released on 26 August as the second single from the album.
 The second single peaked at number four on the UK Singles Chart.
 "Lego House" was released as the third single, reaching the top ten on the Australian, Irish and New Zealand Singles Charts.
 The music video for "Lego House" features actor Rupert Grint, as a play on their similar appearance.
-"Drunk", released on 19 February 2012, became Sheeran's fourth consecutive top ten single in the UK, peaking at number nine.
+"Drunk", released on 19 February 2012, became Sheeran's fourth consecutive top-ten single in the UK, peaking at number nine.

 Sheeran released + on 12 September 2011.
 The album received generally favourable reviews from music critics and debuted at number one on the UK Albums Chart for sales of 102,000 copies.
-By end of 2011, sales of the album in the UK stand at 791,000; it became the second best-selling debut album and the ninth biggest-selling album there.
-The album has been certified platinum six times by the British Phonographic Industry, denoting shipments of 1,800,000 copies.
+By the end of 2011, sales of the album in the UK stood at 791,000; it became the second-best-selling debut album and the ninth-biggest-selling album there.
+The album has been certified platinum six times by the British Phonographic Industry, denoting shipments of 1.8 million copies.
 As of March 2012, the album had sold 1,021,072 copies in the UK.
 The album also reached the top five in Australia, Canada, Ireland, New Zealand and the US.